 Quality of Work.

-Basecoat: (primer) as a matter of normal procedure.
+Basecoat: (primer)normal procedure.
 Each and every part(s) has an anti-corrosive coating applied before the top colour coat.
 There are no short cuts as one coat in our way of thinking is not acceptable or reliable.
-There are however some exceptions and in some cases, depending on the material used there is no requirement for a base coat.
+There are, however, some exceptions and in some cases, depending on the material used there is no requirement for a base coat.

-Our strength is knowing that our work is carried out to the best possible standard and to this we offer in 90% of cases our unique five year no quibble anti-corrosion and paint lift warranty.
-Our clients can rest assured, without the need to question the quality and reliability of our work.
+Our strength is knowing that our work is carried out to the best possible standard and to this we offer in 90% of cases our unique five years no quibble anti-corrosion and paint lift warranty.
+Our clients can rest assured without the need to question the quality and reliability of our work.